- Online Training

 The other finding our research yielded was that a program offering some sort of time-based or service-based item/feature was priced at a minimum of $100/mo. and often times more.
 These services usually included a 15-minute to 1-hr. "consultation" on a recurring basis.
 These calls are used to check in progress, discuss training feedback and more.
-This can also include reviewing form and technique if your service is highly focused on that.
+This can also include reviewing technique if your service is highly focused on that.
 And of course nutrition can be a highly-consultative service when it comes to dietary behavioral work, macro-nutrient assessment and more.

 These services, in our opinion, are considered higher-end and will require more time, and therefore raise the price of the subscription training service.

 This is perhaps the most subjective component of pricing; how does one adjust their pricing over time.
 In Jerred's case, GarageGymAthlete was a high-touch, higher priced program in the beginning.
 Then, Jerred became more efficient at delivering services and created a system where clients funneled themselves into a program that best fit their goals without needing a coaching assessment.
 As his brand and audience grew, Jerred lowered his price to expand his customer base while simultaneously reducing the time spent per client.
 He and his team spend their time finding scalable ways to best serve their clients.

 Another approach would be make training programs very accessible with a low price, and to raise the price over time as the system develops and the program comes into its own.
 However, coaches should be aware that existing customers will either need to pay more or keep their pricing.

 Generally speaking, it's easier to raise price than lower prices, because once you lower prices, it's hard to turn around and charge more.